nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

 ## Usage

-The conversion can be performed :
+The conversion can be performed:
   - by running `amc2moodle` command line tool as detailed [here](../../README.md#conversion),
   - or directly from python by importing the package
 ```
 # import subpackage